Edit

-After enabling this capability, Dataflows automatically switch the back-end when data size exceeds a particular threshold, without needing to change anything during authoring of the dataflows.
+After you enable this capability, dataflows automatically switch the back-end when data size exceeds a particular threshold, without needing to change anything during authoring of the dataflows.
 After the refresh of a dataflow, you can check in the refresh history to see if fast copy was used during the run by looking at the Engine type that appears there.

-With the Require fast copy option enabled, the dataflow refresh is cancelled if fast copy isn't used.
-This helps you avoid waiting for a refresh timeout to continue.
+With the Require fast copy option enabled, the dataflow refresh is canceled if for some reason fast copy can't be used.
+This cancellation helps you avoid waiting for a refresh time out to continue.
 This behavior can also be helpful in a debugging session to test the dataflow behavior with your data while reducing wait time.
 Using the fast copy indicators in the query steps pane, you can easily check if your query can run with fast copy.

 Screenshot showing where the fast copy indicator appears in the query steps pane.